richardhsu/cs244-14-rcp/README.md

 ./install
 ```

-Hopefully it will install successfully, if not read the error codes and fix.
+Hopefully it will install successfully; if not read the error codes and fix.
 Unfortunately we may not be able to provide assistance with this.

 **Step 4:** The installation should provide some output on changing the path.